thelapfox/cpp-engine/README.md

 # cpp-engine

-MyGame is a simple game engine written in C++ using OpenGL.
+cpp-engine is a simple game engine written in C++ using OpenGL.
 It provides a basic framework for creating 3D games, including support for graphics, input, audio, and physics.

 ## Dependencies